kalebjuliu/WebDev-EasyHTTP/README.md

-# http-library
+# Easy HTTp | HTTP Library

-Self made http library
+a simple self made http library using ajax and callbacks ( btw callback is confusing as shit.. god help)